yeasy/learning_pickleball/05_drop_en.md

 When drop the ball, avoid returning the ball too far and too high, so that the opponent can volley the ball.

+When hitting the ball, keep the body in a stable state to avoid shaking.

 First practice defensive Drop without spin, and then practice Drop with spin (mainly topspin), which has a certain degree of offensiveness.

 * Fixed-position training: take a step back from the NVZ line, and do Drop training.
 After mastering it, take one more step back for training until you retreat to the backcourt line.